junxit/us-congress-bills-115/metadata.md

 - 2017-04-24 — Introduced in Senate
 - 2017-04-24 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S2495)
+- 2017-05-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-05-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-05-01 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S2653)
+- 2017-05-01 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S2653)